drekka/Alchemic/README.md

 #import <Alchemic/Alchemic.h>
 ```

 *Because Alchemic works with the runtime, it accesses the classes rather than the headers.
 This means it can access methods and initializers that are not declared in headers or visible to other classes.
-The advantage of this s that it gives you the ability to create initializers and methods which only Alchemic can see.
+The advantage of this is that it gives you the ability to create initializers and methods which only Alchemic can see.
 This can make the interfaces declared in your headers much simpler.*

 ## The context